MARY AND MEGANs TV TROPES

 Memento MacGuffin: Mary creates one (the bronze headgear) for a very young Juni.
 This eventually turned out to be more than just a gift for her child.

 Baby Factory: What Mary first believed Freki wanted them for.
-The females in the southern dragon realm were viewed as nothing more than expendable pieces for the race's expansion, and when necessary, they were expected to sacrifice themselves after their maternal labor was done.
-But turns out, fate had other plans for Mary.
-They found in Freki a lover who actually cares about them as individuals, not just breeding tools.
+The females in the southern dragon realm were viewed as nothing more than expendable pieces for the race's expansion.
+But turns out, they found in Freki a lover who actually cares about them as individuals, not just breeding tools.
 Freki has made it clear that their success and survival are his top priorities, and he's never forced them to have children.
 He prefers letting things happen naturally when they feel it's the right time for it.

 Twincest: Usually when they're alone.
 Though, while they're with Freki...